v-community/v_by_example/en/examples/section_1/variables.md

 println(age)        // 21
 ```

-Leaving out the `mut` keyword here would result in an error, because the value of an immutable variable cannot be changed.
+Leaving out the `mut` keyword here would result in an error because the value of an immutable variable cannot be changed.

 ```go
 fn main() {